 Water the basil every seven to 10 days, depending upon rainfall.
 If the plants are in containers, they may need additional water.

-Lightly fertilize basil with a 5-10-5 food once or twice at the rate of 3 ounces for every 10 feet of planting space.
-Use a liquid fertilizer at half the recommended strength every four to six weeks for indoor basil and every three to four weeks for basil that is grown outside in containers.
+Lightly fertilize basil with a 5-10-5 food once or twice at the rate of 3 ounces (85 g) for every 10 feet (3 m.) of planting space.
+Use liquid fertilizer at half the recommended strength every four to six weeks for indoor basil and every three to four weeks for basil that is grown outside in containers.

 Follow all of the above and you should have an abundance of lovely, aromatic basil leaves to harvest.
 But what happens if you start getting woody basil plants?

 Basil, unlike some plants, actually loves to have a little taken off the top.
 You can harvest as soon as the plant is a few inches tall.
 Snip young leaves or, if you are harvesting an entire stem, cut above a pair of leaves.
 This encourages new growth at the cut which should be visible within a week.
 Keep trimming the basil throughout the growing season to encourage growth.

 If you can’t use the basil immediately, hang stems to dry or freeze the basil in ice cube trays for later use.
 Puree the basil with either a little water or olive oil, put the puree in the tray, freeze, and then pop them out and store the cubes in the freezer in an airtight container for later use.